sbow19/deeper-test/README.md

         - You will need to configure the MONGODB_SETTINGS in the conftest.py file to ensure you have a connection to a live MongoDB  server instance.

     + *Frontend*
-        - I was unable to write any tests for the frontend portion of the task, howveer I had considered a strategy to do.
+        - I was unable to write any tests for the frontend portion of the task, however I had considered a strategy to do.
 In particular I was considering using jest to mock fetch requests to the local server, and then run assertion tests on what is rendered on the screen given a response.

 ### Open API Specifcation